springfall2008/batpred/README.md

 The calculation can be adjusted with a safety margin (minimum battery level, extra amount to add and pence threshold).
 You can also have the target SOC automatically programmed into the inverter for the next day based on the calculation.

-Energy pricing data from Octopus (metric_octopus_import) or manually (rates_import) can be used to indentify and programme charging windows.
+Energy pricing data from Octopus (metric_octopus_import) or manually (rates_import) can be used to identify and program charging windows.

 To install: